-Most small businesses don't need a SaaS subscription — they need the thing that actually does the job.
-LTP Solutions builds marketing sites, internal tools, integrations, automations, and purpose-built apps.
+Most small businesses don't need a SaaS subscription.
+They need the thing that actually does the job.
+I build marketing sites, internal tools, integrations, automations, and purpose-built apps.
 Whether the right answer is AWS or a container on your own TrueNAS depends on the job, not on what's being pushed this quarter.

-This is remote-friendly work, so engagements aren't limited to the Canton, GA area — if your team is in Atlanta, Nashville, or anywhere in between, the distance doesn't matter.
-On-site visits still happen when hardware is involved.
+This work is remote-friendly, so engagements aren't limited to the Canton, GA area.
+If your team is in Atlanta, Nashville, or anywhere in between, the distance doesn't matter.
+On-site visits still happen when there's hardware involved.

 Remote engagements nationwide.
 On-site work in Canton, Woodstock, and the greater Atlanta metro.